Gong

 Is Gong a reliable brand?

 Gong has been producing surf and foiling equipment for years and has an established reputation in the water sports community.
 They design and develop in France and sell direct, which keeps their supply chain straightforward.
-Community feedback on the Lowkite is consistently positive.
+Community feedback on the Lowkite range is consistently positive.

 How does the Gong Lowkite compare to BRM?